 Roles: The contribution that each named team member will make to the proposed research.
-This should clearly explain the FTE requests.
-If un-named personnel are included in the proposal (for example: technicians; students; post-doctoral fellows; etc.) please indicate role, what skills are being sought, and what steps will need to be taken to fill these positions.
+This should include PIs, AIs, mentors, post-docs, and postgraduate students (if any), regardless of the FTEs sought.
+If un-named personnel are included in the proposal (for example technicians, students, post-doctoral fellows) please indicate role, what skills are being sought, and what steps will need to be taken to fill these positions.
 This section should additionally include a description of the role of team members for which no FTEs are being sought, such as mentors.
 This section should illustrate that the project has the personnel to manage the expected workload of the project, to ensure its smooth management, and to deliver results.